OmdenaAI/berlin-germany-predicting-train-delays/src/tasks/task-1-data-collection-weather/README.md

-# Add additional data resources to our potential model: Weather data
+# Add weather data to our potential model
 ### Get historical weather data for our prediction of train delays

 # Goal